ONURYI/Data-Scientist-Professional-with-Python/README.md

 ### BLOCK V - Machine Learning

-1. Supervised Learning with scikit-learn
+1. Supervised Learning with scikit-learn (+ additional content!)
 2. Unsupervised Learning with scikit-learn
 3. Linear Classifiers in Python
 4. Machine Learning with Tree-Based Models in Python